kldevsy/Chaossquadvercel/replit.md

 ## Overview

-chaos squad is a modern web application for discovering and exploring music artists with a focus on geek culture and gaming-inspired music.
+chaos squadis a modern web application for discovering and exploring music artists with a focus on geek culture and gaming-inspired music.
 The platform features a clean, responsive interface for browsing artists by categories, playing music samples, and managing artist profiles.

 ## System Architecture